msess/exams/README.md

 # exams

-The exams here have been graciously donated by MSE students (all of whom are members of the MSESS).
-If you would like to donate an exam you have, please send an email to services@msess.ca with your exam or give it to an member of the MSESS exec team.
+The exams here have been graciously donated by MSE students (aka MSESS members).
+If you would like to quickly donate an exam you have, please send an email to services@msess.ca with your exam or give it to a member of the MSESS executive team.
+Alternatively, you can send a pull request with your added exams as described below.

 This website is intended for educational purposes only.
 MSESS does not claim to own any of these documents, they are the property of their respectful owners.
 If you feel any of the material should be taken down, please contact services@msess.ca and it will be taken down immediately.